Useful information about Greece

 Greek VAT number.
 In order to obtain this number, you need an extract from the birth registry, containing the names of your parents.
 With this document and your passport you can apply for your VAT number, which is comparable to the social security and tax number as we know it.

 Greek bank account.
 When you buy a house in Greece it is necessary to open a Greek bank account.
-You only need your passport and an initial amount to deposit into your bank account.
+You need your Greek Vat number, special documents from the bank, last telephone bill from your home- or mobile number, passport and an initial amount to deposit into your bank account.
+Your own Greek lawyer will take care for it and open your bank account.
 The bank account is useful for automatically debiting accounts (including water and electricity) from.

 It is recommended that you have a (additional) will drawn up.
 This can be done through a notary and is simple and inexpensive.
 One thing that is very foreign to us is that you do not receive a copy of the deed!
 The Greek reasoning for this is that it is in order to protect you as, should the deed fall into the wrong hands, it could prove a danger to you.